Children’s Literature

 Picture Books

 I have read thousands of non-fiction picture books in and out of classrooms.
 Many are magical.
 Many are… ok.
 And many make science seem downright dull, even though science is life.
 I want picture books to be fun and engaging in ways that build scientific curiousity and content knowledge but also inspire children to relate to everyday-nature around them, no matter where they live.
 As a teacher for almost 15 years, I also think about how these texts can be utilized in primary classrooms.
-My manuscripts compliment grade-appropriate Next Generation Science Standards (NGSS) and can be read as companion texts to life science units and lessons, whether it’s about trees, boogers, or birds.
+My manuscripts complement grade-appropriate Next Generation Science Standards (NGSS) and can be read as companion texts to life science units and lessons, whether it’s about trees, boogers, or birds.
+I also want to help kids write creatively about science.
+Life science and literacy belong together like monarchs and milkweed.
 Let’s teach more science through story-telling.

 Other projects